DAXGRID/danish-geojson-extractor/docs/guide.md

 2. Create new user

-The picture shows an already created user, do not worry if it does not look exactly the same as the picture.
+The picture shows an already created usej, do not worry if it does not look exactly the same as the picture.
 ![Create new user.](/docs/1_new_user.png)

 3. Create new user with username and password

-__Remember to insert a password and save it.__
+__Remember to insert a password and save it, after it has been created.__

 ![Create user.](/docs/2_create_user.png)